Megamemnon/trs-lisp/README.md

 -  Macros (defined by define-syntax) are applied to the AST
 -  AST is Evaluated
 - - Strings, Numbers, and Booleans evaluate to themselves
-- - Symbols are looked up in the environment (variables)
+- - Symbols are looked up in the environment (where variables are stored)
 - - - Bound symbols are replaced with the AST to which they were bound
 - - Symbols are looked up in primitive procedures
 - - - primitive is invoked and will evaluate AST elements as needed